 It didn’t sit well with me, so instead I decided to handle that issue by allowing students to pick 3 books from the classroom library.
 The other books in their book bag were books from our guided reading time- those were leveled.

 Organize by Dewey Decimal System

 If you want to get really fancy, you can organize your classroom library by the Dewey Decimal System.
 Or, at least by author name.

 I recommend this for the older kiddos or chapter books, as pictured above.

 Maintaining Classroom Library Organization

-you your kids spent all that time getting the books organized just right, you want to keep it that way!
-Well, I will just go ahead and burst your bubble now.
-No matter how hard you work to create an effective way to turn in books, organize books, keep them in the write category, it won’t be fool kid proof.
+No matter how hard you work to create an effective way to turn in books, organize books, keep them in the right category, it won’t be kid-proof.
 It is inevitable that you will find a non-fiction book about lions in the poetry section.

 Really I think it’s all a waste of time.
 At the end of the day, the kids are going to put the books back wherever their little hearts desire.
 That’s why involving them in the organization process is so beneficial.

 The best way I found to keep the classroom library organized is through utilizing classroom jobs.
 One of my classroom jobs is the “Librarian.”
 His or her job at the end of each day is to check the library to ensure that it looks nice and clean as well as skim through the bins and fix any books that are not put back correctly.